This page contains affiliate links. Please read our disclosure for more info.

 31) In shops you’ll be greeted with a chorus of enthusiastic “irashimase” (welcome).
 As you leave the back and forth exchange of “arigato gozaimasu” (thank you) can go on for a while.

 32) You can observe train drivers in their glass booths wearing white gloves and pointing out the window, seemingly randomly every 30 seconds or so.
-Is this how all trains are driven?
+Apparently, this helps prevent errors by associating tasks with physical movements.

-33) The Japanese are the only nationality who can pull off socks and sandles.
+33) The Japanese are the only nationality who can pull off socks and sandals.

 34) Women really do wear kimono.